vuongducphuong/documentation/content/applications/sales/point_of_sale/pricing/discounts.rst

 ------------------

 By default, Odoo has a *Public Pricelist* configured.
-To create more, go to :menuselection:`Point of Sale --> Products --> Pricelists`.
+To create more, go to :menuselection:`Điểm bán hàng --> Products --> Pricelists`.
 Then click on create.

 When creating a pricelist, you can set several criteria to use a